|

 Now, if you change even a single byte in the backup data area in the file, running a RESTORE VERIFYONLY on that file generates the following:

-Summary Using the default backup settings in SQL Server 2000 and SQL Server 2005, RESTORE VERIFYONLY does not check if the data in the backup file is corrupted.
+Using the default backup settings in SQL Server 2000 and SQL Server 2005, RESTORE VERIFYONLY does not check if the data in the backup file is corrupted.
 Verifying backup data integrity can only be done in SQL Server 2005, and only if the backup file was created using the CHECKSUM option.
-Discuss or comment on this article on our Facebook group.
+UPDATE: Unfortunately, even RESTORE VERIFYONLY isn't 100% reliable.
+See here for details.

 Document history